-The Burden of Stroke in Europe' and 'At What Cost? - The Economic Impact of Stroke in Europe'.
+The burden of stroke is rising across Europe as highlighted in two reports from SAFE: 'The Burden of Stroke in Europe' and 'At What Cost? - The Economic Impact of Stroke in Europe'.
 Unless concerted action is taken the number of people suffering a stroke and the number of people who will die from stroke are set to increase.
 In addition, there will be more stroke survivors living with the consequences of stroke such as lifelong disability.
 The costs to individuals and to economies are all set to increase.